The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Populating galaxies with BBHs

-Consequently, considering all these factors, we utilize a broken power law to represent the selection function, where the break in the power law is designed to reflect the effect of suppressed SFR history in high-mass galaxies.
-In this framework, one can also easily study the possibility of removing the suppression at higher masses if considering longer delay times \citep[e.g.][]{Toffano:2019ekp,Cao2018,Artale:2019tfl,2023MNRAS.523.5719R}, by pushing the break scale to higher values (recovering a monotonic selection function in the limit of an infinite pivot mass).
-We parameterize the selection function described above\footnote{Practically, we use \texttt{numpy.random.choice} package for selecting the hosts with probabilities coming from the selection function introduced here.} in the following way
+Consequently, considering all these factors, we utilize a broken power law to represent the GW host-galaxy probability function, where the break in the power law is designed to reflect the effect of suppressed SFR history in high-mass galaxies.
+In this framework, one can also easily study the possibility of removing the suppression at higher masses if considering longer delay times \citep[e.g.][]{Toffano:2019ekp,Cao2018,Artale:2019tfl,2023MNRAS.523.5719R}, by pushing the break scale to higher values (recovering a monotonic host-galaxy probability function in the limit of an infinite pivot mass).
+We parameterize the host-galaxy probability function described above\footnote{Practically, we use \texttt{numpy.random.choice} package for selecting the hosts with probabilities coming from the host-galaxy probability introduced here.} in the following way

-where $1/\delta_l$ and $1/\delta_h$ control the power of the growing and decaying regime of the selection function, $M_\mathcal{K}$ is the pivot mass that divides the broken power laws, and $A_{M_*}$ is the normalization factor.
+where $1/\delta_l$ and $1/\delta_h$ control the power of the growing and decaying regime of the host-galaxy probability function, $M_\mathcal{K}$ is the pivot mass that divides the broken power laws, and $A_{M_*}$ is the normalization factor.
 For our fiducial model (Figure \ref{fig:mzr}), we set the values of the power indices as $\delta_l=4$ assuming a mild growth (positive slope of $\sim 0.25$), $\delta_h= 0.5$, a steep fall off in the suppression region (negative slope of $\sim -2$), and $M_\mathcal{K}= 10^{11} M_\odot$ for the pivot mass.
 As described earlier, this fiducial model is motivated by a scenario where the delay time is shorter than the quenching time, and thus binaries in high-mass galaxies have already merged.